 Statute of Limitations for Filing a Claim

-Missouri law sets specific time limits for filing personal injury claims.
-The statute of limitations for most personal injury cases is five years from the date of the injury.
+Missouri law has particular time limits for late filing personal injury claims.
+The statute of limitations for most personal injury cases is three years to five years from the time of injury.

-For medical malpractice cases, the limit is two years from the date the injury was discovered or should have been discovered.
-There are exceptions for minors and individuals with certain disabilities.
+In the case of medical mal errors, the time frame is two years from the day the injury was found or ought to have been found.
+There are exceptions for minors and for people with certain disabilities.

-Missing these deadlines can result in the loss of the right to seek compensation.
-It’s crucial to consult with a lawyer promptly after an injury to ensure timely filing.
+Missing these time limits may affect the right to claim compensation.
+Bi-standards are very important to a lawyer immediately after an accident to ensure timely filing.

 Types of Damages Recoverable

-Missouri law allows injured parties to seek various types of damages in personal injury claims.
+Missouri law allows the injured to claim different types of damages in a personal injury suit.
 These fall into two main categories:

 - Medical expenses (past and future)